 Even though the 100K – 200K (Type C) is the ideal influencer follower range, we have not taken into account the quality of the comments and how much they relate to the brand or product promoted by the influencer.
-We would suggest prioritising engaging this bracket of influencers first, and then moving either to 60K – 100K (Type D) if the quality of engagements is more important or to 200K – 1.5M (Type B) if reach is more important.
+We would suggest prioritizing engaging this bracket of influencers first, and then moving either to 60K – 100K (Type D) if the quality of engagements is more important or to 200K – 1.5M (Type B) if the reach is more important.
 Naturally, both types charge you as per their audience size.

 Statistically speaking*, the more followers the influencer has the less their Engagement Rate.
 Bigger audiences are naturally more diverse and difficult to captivate and keep engaged.

 *Kruskal-Wallis Test χ2(4) = 31.919, p = <0.001

 - The top 200 Indonesian influencers have a combined reach of 253 million in the total of their 20 recent posts, which presumably includes duplicate audiences.